sge-network/sge/docs/specs/Bet/06_Messages.md

 - Result of corresponding sport-event is not declared
 - There is an error in SR module functions

-### **What Happens if settlement fails**
+### **Settlement failure treatment**

-- If corresponding sport-event is aborted or canceled, the bet will be updated in the `bet module's KVStore` as below:
+- If corresponding sport-event is aborted or canceled, the bet will be updated in the module state as below:

     ```go
     bet.Result = types.Bet_RESULT_ABORTED